gilbertblanson/TLC-to-Chromatogram/README.md

 ## Getting Started

-You can access the app at [ansonc.shinyapps.io/TLC-Chromatogram/](ansonc.shinyapps.io/TLC-Chromatogram/).
+You can access the app on any device at [ansonc.shinyapps.io/TLC-Chromatogram/](ansonc.shinyapps.io/TLC-Chromatogram/).
 To run it locally, download the app.R and run it in RStudio.

 ## Acknowledgments